Z323323/Group-theory-elements/README.md

 </p>

-## Proof of cyclicness of subgroups (and uniqueness of each element)
+## Proof of cyclicality of subgroups (and uniqueness of each element)

 <p>
   Let $a$ be a generator for a subgroup of $Z_{n}^{\ast}$, we know that in order to have